xavsant/brent_crude_prices/README.md

 Practice with the Long Short-Term Memory (LSTM) model with a focus on physical energy commodities, specifically Brent Crude Oil prices.

-In this project, I am interested in experimenting with the LSTM models as its ability to handle sequential data allows it to analyse long-term dependencies between time steps of data.
+In this project, I am interested in experimenting with the LSTM model as its ability to handle sequential data allows it to analyse long-term dependencies between time steps of data.
 I am also interested in comparing the LSTM model vs other models.

 This project is inspired by this [article](https://medium.com/@vinayarun/from-scratch-an-lstm-model-to-predict-commodity-prices-179e12445c5a) on forecasting Brent Crude Oil price using an LSTM model.